Project-DA-FANH/dafanh_website/content/workshop.md

 #### R for Reproducible Scientific Analysis

 This is a hybrid event, open to all faculty, staff and students at any CSU campus.
-It will take place online (Zoom) and at the Meriam Library, 400 W 1st Street, Chico, CA 95929.
+It will take place online (Zoom) and at Chico State University.
 Join us for the R for Reproducible Scientific Analysis.

 This hands-on workshop is an introduction for people with little or no previous R experience.
 Participants will be encouraged to help one another and to apply what they have learned to their own analytical projects: